fuzzylabs/MindGPT/README.md

 ## Streamlit Application

-After running the deployment pipeline is a success, run the following command to start a streamlit application.
+Once the deployment has completed, run the following command to start a streamlit application.

 ```bash
 streamlit run app/app.py